duhawala/Kings-Legion/README.md

 # Final Verdict
-The whole project work went very smoothly and every member showed co-operation to each other while doing different tasks.
-Hope you'll enjoy using that game and will find it faultless. :)
+The entire project went smoothly, and each member cooperated while carrying out their various roles.
+We hope you will have fun playing that game and that you'll find it flawless ;)

 ## LICENSE
 This project is licensed under the MIT License.